any-docs/css/content/guides/shapes/from_images/index.md

 {{EmbedLiveSample("simple-example", "", "340px")}}

-You can use {{cssxref("shape-margin")}} to move the text away from the shape, giving a margin around the created shape and the text.
+You can use `shape-margin` to move the text away from the shape, giving a margin around the created shape and the text.

 ```html hidden live-sample___margin
 <div class="box">